filecoin-project/fevm-hardhat-kit/README.md

 ### Client Contract - Making Storage Deals in Solidity

 Under contracts, within the `basic-deal-client` sub-directory, you will find a file called `DealClient.sol`.
 This is an example contract that uses the Filecoin.sol API's to create storage deals via Solidity smart contracts on Filecoin.
+This works by emitting a Solidity event that [Boost storage providers](https://boost.filecoin.io/) can listen to.
 To learn more about this contract feel free to [checkout the original Foundry project](https://github.com/lotus-web3/client-contract) which includes a detailed readme.

 ### Bounty Contract